kelbyludwig/kel.bz/content/post/javaexec.md

 There are a few interesting results I would like to point out.
 Suppose everything after `/usr/local/bin/gtar tf` was user-controlled.
 First, I find it interesting that Test 2 does executes `echo` and Test 3 does not.
-I have some suspicions but I need to poke through OpenJDK and figure out exactly why this is.
+I have some suspicions on why this is but I need to poke through OpenJDK and figure that out.
 Second, I have included several comments on interesting behaviors of `Runtime.exec`'s method of parsing its parameters.
 Depending on the context, differences in input parsing could lead to input validation bypasses (and subsequently command injection).